MooersLab/elfeedorg/README.md

 The main kind of feed that I follow are the current contents of journals.
 Some other kinds of websites like blogs will also have RSS feeds.
-I have a few emails related RSS feeds

 This collection of RSS feeds is driven by my research needs and interests.
-My set of interest include the following:
+My interests include the following:

 - Biochemistry
 - Molecular Biology